dsc-courses/dsc80-2024-sp/staff.md

     <!-- Instructor Paragraph -->
     <p>
     Sam Lau is an assistant teaching professor in the Halıcıoğlu Data Science Institute at UC San Diego.
-His research creates novel interfaces for learning and teaching data science, including the popular Pandas Tutor tool (https://pandastutor.com/) which serves over 40,000 people per year.
+His research creates novel interfaces for learning and teaching data science, including the popular Pandas Tutor tool (<a href="https://pandastutor.com/" target="_blank">https://pandastutor.com/</a>) which serves over 40,000 people per year.
 He is the author of an introductory data science textbook called Learning Data Science, published by O’Reilly Media in 2023.
     </p>
   </div>
 </div>